 - 4.7.7 To ensure there is a deliverable and viable supply of housing including affordable housing in the National Park, Policy 46 would be reviewed to ensure there is housing requirement, taking account of the following evidence: - the latest Welsh Government Household Projections the 2021 based Household Projections are due to be published by Welsh Government in 2025 - Pembrokeshire's Wellbeing Plan (2023) - the latest Local Housing Market Assessment the LHMA (2023) for Pembrokeshire has been prepared and is awaiting sign off by Welsh Government. - 4.7.8 Wider economic, social and environmental and cultural factors, unique to the National Park will also be taken into account when considering an appropriate growth level.
 The plan will consider the link between housing and economic growth, including the potential impact of Freeport in Pembrokeshire, affordable housing need, de-population in the National Park, an ageing population, high numbers of second homes and short term lets and the impact on the Welsh language.
-The Authority will consider the landscape capacity of the National Park to accommodate further growth and undertake an urban capacity study to evaluate the potential for new development within towns and villages without expanded beyond the existing settlement boundary. - 4.7.9 Policy 47 requires a full review and revision to identify land for future housing development in accordance with the spatial and growth strategy.
+The Authority will consider the landscape capacity of the National Park to accommodate further growth and undertake an urban capacity study to evaluate the potential for new development within towns and villages without expanded beyond the existing settlement boundary.

+4.7.9 Policy 47 requires a full review and revision to identify land for future housing development in accordance with the spatial and growth strategy.
 A full revision to the LDP would provide the opportunity to undertake a call for candidate sites to identify and assess potential new sites for development against a range of environmental, social and economic criteria and against the Sustainability Appraisal framework.
+Housing delivery options for small self-build sites will also need to be considered as required by PPW 12.
 All development sites must demonstrate they are deliverable and viable.